Svartifoss & other beautiful Attractions in Skaftafell in South-Iceland

 Selið turf house was built from driftwood from the coastline of this area, turf and rock.

-The cowshed was built under the living room so the heat from the cows could be used to heat up the living room and the quarters above.
+The cowshed was built under the living room so the heat from the cows could be used to heat the living room and the quarters above.

 Inside Selið turf house in Skaftafell

 This area was much more isolated in the olden days with glacial rivers on both sides - it was indeed one of the most isolated areas in Iceland.
-It wasn't until 1974 that ring-road 1 was opened.

 Before that time the road used to stop by Mt.
 Lómagnúpur and we from the west could only have a peek into the landscape further on.